unional/ava-fixture/README.md

 I have created [`@unional/fixture`](https://github.com/unional/fixture) which will replace this package.
 It is decoupled from `ava` and can be used with any test runner.

+Feel free to give it a try.
+If you found any feature in `ava-fixture` is missing in `@unional/fixture`, please open an issue there.

 ## Usage